-Captiva Spine Marks First Surgeries Using TransFasten™ Posterior SI Fusion System, Additions of VP of Sales & Business Development and HyperLOX™ Posterior Cervical System
+Captiva Spine Marks First Surgeries Using TransFasten™ Posterior SI Fusion System, Addition of HyperLOX™ Posterior Cervical System

-Captiva Spine, Inc., which designs, manufactures and distributes elegant and intuitive spine device solutions, announces the first surgeries using the company’s proprietary TransFasten™ Posterior SI Fusion System; the well-timed addition of Vice President of Sales and Business Development, Daniel Abromowitz; the addition of a new posterior cervical system – HyperLOX™.
+Captiva Spine, Inc., which designs, manufactures and distributes elegant and intuitive spine device solutions, announces the first surgeries using the company’s proprietary TransFasten™ Posterior SI Fusion System; the addition of a new posterior cervical system – HyperLOX™.

 Captiva Spine’s thoughtful solutions for the entire spinal column will be on display at the AAOS (American Academy of Orthopaedic Surgeons) Annual Meeting March 7-9, 2018 in New Orleans at booth 4213.